 In order to be able to spend relaxing holidays with your dog in South Tyrol, you have to consider a few things, which have to be observed when crossing the border and also on site.

 A properly completed EU passport for your dog has to be carried along, this you get at your veterinarian.
 Your dog must be vaccinated against rabies.
-The vaccination must be at least 21 days ago and may be at most one year ago.
+The vaccination must be done at least 21 days before coming to South Tyrol and it must not date back more than one year before your holiday.
 It has to be listed in the EU passport.

 Moreover your four-legged friend needs a microchip so that he can be clearly identified.
 Dogs, which were marked before the 3rd of July 2011 for the first time, may have a clearly readable tattoo.
 Puppies younger than three months must not entry Italy.
 This applies to the entry from EU states and non EU states.